Fragmentation (computing): Basic principle

 In main memory fragmentation, when a computer program requests blocks of memory from the computer system, the blocks are allocated in chunks.
 When the computer program is finished with a chunk, it can free it back to the system, making it available to later be allocated again to another or the same program.
 The size and the amount of time a chunk is held by a program varies.
 During its lifespan, a computer program can request and free many chunks of memory.

+Fragmentation can occur when a block of memory is requested by a program, and is allocated to that program, but the program has not freed it.
+This leads to theoretically "available", unused memory, being marked as allocated - which reduces the amount of globally available memory, making it harder for programs to request and access memory.

 When a program is started, the free memory areas are long and contiguous.
 Over time and with use, the long contiguous regions become fragmented into smaller and smaller contiguous areas.
 Eventually, it may become impossible for the program to obtain large contiguous chunks of memory.

 Types

 There are three different but related forms of fragmentation: external fragmentation, internal fragmentation, and data fragmentation, which can be present in isolation or conjunction.
 Fragmentation is often accepted in return for improvements in speed or simplicity.
 Analogous phenomena occur for other resources such as processors; see below.